 People with albinism often have lighter colored skin and hair than the other members of their family or ethnic group.
-Vision problems are common.
+Vision problems are also common.

-The most obvious sign is a lighter skin tone, although this is not always the case.
+The most obvious sign of albinism is a lighter skin tone, although this is not always the case.
 In some people, levels of melanin

-- lentigines, large freckle-like spots
+- lentigines, which are large freckle-like spots

 As the individual ages, their hair color may slowly darken.

-Low levels of melanin in the iris mean that the eyes can appear slightly translucent and, in certain light, look red or pink as the light reflects off the retina at the back of the eye.
+Low levels of melanin in the iris mean that the eyes can appear slightly translucent and, in a certain light, look red or pink as the light reflects off the retina at the back of the eye.

 - Nystagmus: The eyes move rapidly and uncontrollably back and forth.

-- Strabismus: The eyes do not function in unison.
+- Strabismus: The eyes do not align.